NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 Controls:

+	Keyboard:

 		Arrow Keys -> move in any of the 8 directions.
-	Space -> Add rupees to your inventory.
+		B -> Add rupees to your inventory.
+		N -> Add arrows to your inventory.
+		M -> Add bombs to your inventory.

+	Controller:

+		D-Pad -> move in any of the 8 directions.

 Authors: